 Instructions

-- Stir in the milk, oil, pumpkin puree and peanut butter.
+- Stir in the milk, oil, pumpkin puree, and peanut butter.
 You should have a thick batter.
-If the batter seems too dry, add another tablespoon of milk.
+If the batter seems too dry, add another tablespoon of milk.3 tbsp Pumpkin puree, 2-3 tbsp Coconut milk, 1 tbsp Coconut oil, 1 tbsp Peanut butter

-- Fold in the chocolate chips, if using.
+- Fold in the chocolate chips, if using.2 tbsp Dark chocolate (70%) chips

-- Scrape the mixture into a microwave friendly mug.
+- Transfer the mixture into a microwave-safe mug.
 Place a plate underneath ( to catch any overflow).
 Sprinkle some chocolate chips if you like.
-Set the plate in your microwave and cook for 2 minute 15 secs.
-You may have to cook for another 30 secs, depending on your microwave.
+Set the plate in your microwave and cook for 1 minute 45 seconds.
+You may have to cook for another 20-30 seconds, depending on your microwave.

 - Serve warm with icecream or whipped cream.
 Enjoy!